-- Genetic Engineering: It refers to the direct human manipulation by which a foreign gene is inserted into the DNA of an unrelated organism.
-Genetic engineering techniques are used in many fields, that includes research, biotechnology, and medicine.
+- Genetic Engineering(Biotechnology ): It refers to the direct human manipulation by which a foreign gene is inserted into the DNA of an unrelated organism.
+Genetic engineering techniques are used in many fields, that includes research, Biotechnology, and medicine.

-- Plant Tissue Culture: It is a technique of growing tissues or cells of a multicellular organism in an artificial environment.
+- Plant Tissue Culture(Biotechnology): It is a technique for growing tissues or cells of a multicellular organism in an artificial environment.
 It is beneficial in clonal propagation on a large scale, especially ornamental and horticultural plants, for obtaining disease-free plant material and producing biologically active compounds for the pharmaceutical industry.

 - Cell cryopreservation is a process where cells and whole tissues are preserved by cooling to a low sub-zero temperature, such as minus 196 degrees Celsius, which is the boiling point of liquid nitrogen.
 At this low temperature, any biological activity, including the biochemical reaction that could lead to cell death, is effectively stopped.

-- Cloning- The world clone is derived from the Greek word ‘klon’, which means twig (part of a plant used for reproduction). clone is exact replicas of plants or animals replicated sexually it means making an identical copy physically as well as genetically.
-Dolly was the mammal to have been successfully cloned from an adult cell and was born in 1996 in Roslin Institute in Scotland and lived there until death 7 years later.
+- Cloning(Biotechnology ): The word clone is derived from the Greek word ‘klon’, which means twig (part of a plant used for reproduction). clone is exact replica of plants or animals replicated sexually it means making an identical copy physically as well as genetically.
+Dolly was the mammal to have been successfully cloned from an adult cell and was born in 1996 at Roslin Institute in Scotland and lived there until death 7 years later.